HT Tautona – Conservation Music

 Theresa is a storyteller and a poet.
 She draws on the traditional musical styles of her grandfather’s era and the thumb piano to make her childhood dream a reality.
 Her guitar supports the real instrument that is her melodic voice which transports and transfixes her audiences back to a time in Zambian history.
 Theresa’s music is cross generational and has a broad appeal; she is a tourist attraction and the real “soul” of Zambian folk.
 Her album titled “Mandu” was released in 2016.

-Mosi Oa Tunya Band – Conservation Music
+Ellisha James – Conservation Music

 Nana Paul – Conservation Music